 I. Corporations Code.
 Even though officers and directors are deemed fiduciaries, boards are not required to make the "right" decision.
 Rather, they must make what they believe to be the best decision for the corporation with the available information.
 Corporations Code §7231(a) protects directors from personal liability if they make decisions that result in damage or loss to others, provided their decisions were made:

 - In good faith (The business judgment rule immunizes directors from good faith mistakes in judgment.
 Barnes v.
 State Farm Mut.
 Auto.
 Ins.
 Co., (1993) 16 Cal.App.4th 365, 378); To rebut good faith, plaintiff must point to specific evidence establishing a director's conscious doing of a wrong because of a dishonest purpose or moral obliquity, furtive design or ill will.
 Pugh v.
 See's Candies, Inc. (1988) 203 Cal.App.3d 743, 763-764.)

 - In a manner which the directors believe to be in the best interests of the corporation, and

 II.
 Davis-Stirling Act.
-As provided for in Civil Code §5800(a), a volunteer officer or director is not personally liable in excess of the association's insurance for bodily injury, emotional distress, wrongful death, or property damage or loss as a result of the tortious act or omission of the officer or director if all of the following criteria are met:
+As provided for in Civil Code §5800(a), a volunteer officer or director who owns no more than two separate residential interests (Civ.
+Code §5800(e)) is not personally liable in excess of the association's insurance for bodily injury, emotional distress, wrongful death, or property damage or loss as a result of the tortious act or omission of the officer or director if all of the following criteria are met: